Sleep, Sedation, and Special Needs Dentistry Saint Louis, MO

 Meet Our Dental Anesthesiologists and Sedation Dentist at The Dental Anesthesia Center:

 The Dental Anesthesia Center is a state-of-the- art anesthesia and dental facility.
 Dr. Michael J. Hoffmann and Dr. Sean M. Thoms provide dental services accompanied by Deep Sedation and General Anesthesia.
 Dr. Victoria Q. Daugherty provides oral sedation, as well as non-sedation services.
 Patients now have a choice in the way their dentistry is completed.

-Individuals with anxieties, phobias, severe gag reflex, or difficulty getting numb are candidates for the centers general anesthesia services, as are young children or individuals with physical or mental disabilities who are unable to cooperate as needed.
+Individuals with anxieties, phobias, severe gag reflex, or difficulty getting numb are candidates for the center's general anesthesia services.
+As well as young children or individuals with physical or mental disabilities who are unable to cooperate for dental treatment can benefit from these services.
 Treatment may be completed in as little as one visit.
 All types of dental care—including fillings, crowns, bridges, root canals, gum therapy, implant crowns and dentures, veneers, and cosmetic dentistry—are available.

 Dr. Hoffmann and Dr. Thoms completed residencies in hospital dentistry and dental anesthesiology.
 Both are currently the only two Dental Anesthesiologist board certified in Deep Sedation in the state of Missouri.